CleverRaven/Cataclysm-DDA/doc/JSON_FLAGS.md

 - ```TRADER_AVOID``` ...
 NPCs will not start with this item.
 Use this for active items (e.g. flashlight (on)), dangerous items (e.g. active bomb), fake items or unusual items (e.g. unique quest item).
 - ```TRADER_KEEP``` ...
 NPCs will not trade this item away under any circumstances.
 - ```TRADER_KEEP_EQUIPPED``` ...
 NPCs will only trade this item if they aren't currently wearing or wielding it.
+- ```UNBREAKABLE``` ...
+This item can not be damaged, be that directly, while worn as armor, or when used as a melee weapon.
 - ```UNBREAKABLE_MELEE``` ...
 Never gets damaged when used as melee weapon.
 - ```UNRECOVERABLE``` ...
 Cannot be recovered from a disassembly.
 - ```WATER_BREAK``` ...
 Item is broken in water.